-Embracing the art of staycations, we take a tour of Plymouth to discover what hidden vegan treats this city has waiting to be uncovered
+We take you on a tour of this seaside town in our vegan guide to Plymouth to discover what hidden vegan treats this city has to offer.

 The Greenhouse Spa Retreat encompasses minimalist vegan living while nurturing yourself in nature.
 Owners Victoria and Dan had a dream to create a space where everyone would feel welcome to experience glamping, spa days, wellbeing treatments and pop-up events within a beautiful Cornish family-grown garden.

 Victoria explains how important the garden is to the business: “Seven years on from setting up The Greenhouse Spa Retreat, we feel so fortunate to have been given the freedom by Linda (Dan’s mum) to take on the role of re-establishing a life for the garden and being able to share the wonder with so many visitors.

 Everything you see was planted as a sapling or a seed.
 The garden is a family legacy that we wish to carry on, living alongside nature and with other beings, stepping gently as we go forward.”

 It took them two and a half years to build the first stage of the business, upcycling people’s unwanted things from websites such as Gumtree and Freecycle, reloving them and giving them a new home.

 There are three pods to stay in within the garden and no animal products are used on-site, from the cleaning products through to the spa treatments, and they also ask everyone to only eat and cook plant-based food while staying, so cross-contamination isn’t a problem.
 This place may not be in Plymouth itself, but it’s certainly a very special place to stay that will give you good access to the area.

 Green Gal Goods is a vegan bakery/café set up by Emily Adams, a baker with a passion for environmental and social campaigning and a mission to be as zero waste as possible.